For transfer students admitted fall 2023 and after

 Frequently Asked Questions

-Q: What if the transfer student’s intended major is not included in the admission-to-major pilot?
+Q: What if the transfer student’s intended major is not included in the admission-to-major program?

-Transfer admission and major declaration procedures will not change for majors that are not participating in this pilot program.
-Students should refer to assist.org and the major’s website for more information on the process of declaring the major.
+Transfer admission and major declaration procedures will not change for majors that are not participating in this program.
+Students should refer to assist.org and the major’s website for more information on how to prepare for and declare their intended major.

-Q: Can transfer students change their major after being directly admitted into one of the pilot majors?
+Q: Can transfer students change their major after being directly admitted into a major?

-The process for changing from a pilot to a non-pilot major depends on the new major (high-demand or non-high demand) you wish to change into:
+The process for changing from a direct admission major to a non-direct admission major depends on the student’s new major and whether it is a high-demand or non-high demand major:

 - Changing to a non high-demand major: Non-high-demand majors will accept new students who wish to change to their major.
 As always, it is in the best interest of the student to complete as many major preparation requirements as possible prior to transferring to UC Berkeley to ensure that students can complete their degree within the unit ceiling.